 13. Open questions

-2. «Recurrent» stop.
-If the user stops the same pattern N times in a row, should the system drop the weight of t.coltivazione_strumenti below the activation threshold and effectively disable the telos?
+1. «Recurrent» stop.
+If the user stops the same pattern N times in a row, should the system disable the anti-retreat clause for that thread?
 Or stick to per-occurrence rejection?
 Open; conservative default: per-occurrence rejection.

 Internal references